 Reading at Manor Wood underpins everything we do.
 It is not something we confine only to Literacy lessons, but texts are shared and explored to provide a hook into topics in the wider curriculum, as well as being used as a purposeful research tool.
-Search #readingatmanorwood on twitter to see some examples of reading in action at our school.
+Search #readingatmanorwood on X (previously known as twitter) to see some examples of reading in action at our school.

 In the context of our Literacy lessons, each Literacy unit follows our whole school Literacy Process.
 Each unit, a carefully selected quality text will be shared as a “hook” into that unit.
 Teachers model key reading skills and children practise and develop these skills across school.
 We use “active reading strategies” to ensure we understand and unlock the meaning of the texts as we go along.

 We activate background knowledge where this is possible, making links to real life experience and wider reading, or teachers provide enrichment opportunities to build cultural capital and provide missing background knowledge; we identify VIP vocabulary and impressive punctuation and work out what impact and purpose they have in the text; we look for meaning breakdown and, with the help of our group, paired and whole class discussion with the teacher, we repair that meaning breakdown; we make and evaluate predictions as we read and we use our inference skills to understand what the author means through what they have written when it cannot be immediately retrieved.

 We also practise our Oracy skills, rehearsing and performing some pieces, especially poetry.
 Fluency is a key skill we continually build on throughout school and is taught through individual and paired fluency reading challenges - we love making Reading fun!